-- 1. Study the characteristics of negative feedback amplifier. - 2.
-Design of an instrumentation amplifier. - 3.
-Study the characteristics of regenerative feedback system- Schmitt trigger. - 4.
-Design of a second order Butterworth band-pass filter for the given higher and lower cut-off frequencies. - 5.
-Design of a function generator- DSquare, Triangular wave. - 6.
-To study, design and experimentally verify Comparators, Parity Generators and ALU using XILINX. - 7.
-Design of Flip-Flops, Shift-Registers & Counters Using XILINX. - 8.
-Design and to study the DC transfer characteristics of an Inverter using Cadence. - 9.
-Able to apply troubleshooting techniques to design, layout, simulate and test the digital circuits as blocks. - 10.
-Able to map the Circuits implemented to that of real time application.
+CO1 Study the characteristics of negative feedback amplifier.
+CO2 Design of an instrumentation amplifier.
+CO3 Study the characteristics of regenerative feedback system- Schmitt trigger.
+CO4 Design of a second order Butterworth band-pass filter for the given higher and lower cut-off frequencies.
+CO5 Design of a function generator- DSquare, Triangular wave.
+CO6 To study, design and experimentally verify Comparators, Parity Generators and ALU using XILINX.
+C07 Design of Flip-Flops, Shift-Registers & Counters Using XILINX.
+CO8 Design and to study the DC transfer characteristics of an Inverter using Cadence.
+CO9 Able to apply troubleshooting techniques to design, layout, simulate and test the digital circuits as blocks.
+CO10 Able to map the Circuits implemented to that of real time application.

 Course Code : ECLR15

-Course Title : DIGITAL SIGNAL PROCESSING LABORATORY
+Course Title •• DIGITAL SIGNAL PROCESSING LABORATORY

-Number of Credits 2
+Type of Course : ELR

-Corequisites : ECPC15
+Prerequisites : ECPC15

-(Course code)
+Contact Hours : 2

-Course Type : ELR
+Course Assessment : Continuous Assessment, End Assessment

-Course Objective:
+Methods

-- 1. To program and analyse the signal processing functions such as convolution, correlation etc. using Matlab tool. - 2.
-To learn and implement algorithms for FIR, IIR filters and DFT using FFT using Matlab tool - 3.
-To learn the addressing modes and implement the DSP algorithms in digital signal processors.
+CLO1 To program and analyse the signal processing functions such as convolution, correlation etc. using MATLAB tool.
+CLO2 To learn and implement algorithms for FIR, IIR filters and DFT using FFT using MATLAB tool.
+CLO3 To learn the addressing modes and implement the DSP algorithms in digital signal processors.
+CLO4 To implement FIR and DFT in digital signal processor.